Use cases

 Answer

-Titan-M2-signed attestation on every heartbeat.
-Tier-locked policy bag enforced at boot.
-Surveillance ceiling that holds at every tier — even Government.
+Hardware-backed attestation on every heartbeat.
+Locked policy bag enforced on the device.
+Surveillance ceiling that holds at the highest restriction — enforced server-side and on-device, no override.

 Maps to